Search

 USDA Hardiness Zone 5-8

-A. virginicus can be found in open fields and upper shores of ponds all over North America and prefers full sun to bright shade, in dry, sandy soils.
-Propagate by seed or divide clumps every few years and cut stems down to the ground in late winter (February or March) before newgrowth occurs.
+Propagate by seed or divide clumps every few years.
+Cut stems down to the ground in late winter (February or March) before new growth occurs.

 Deer Resistant